-Bronwyn Bailey-Charteris is a Swedish/Australian curator, writer and lecturer based in Stockholm.
+ENG Bronwyn Bailey-Charteris is a Swedish/Australian curator, writer and lecturer based in Stockholm.
 Research interests are focused upon processes of watery thinking in contemporary art, ecology as social metaphor and feminist methodologies of curatorial practice.
-Working with practical learning platforms, publications, and exhibitions, she currently works with curatorial matters of art and research at Accelerator and as a lecturer at Stockholm University.
-She is also a guest lecturer at the Royal Institute of Art and Stockholm University of the Arts.
+Working with practical learning platforms, publications, and exhibitions, she currently works with curatorial matters of art and research at Accelerator and as a lecturer at Stockholm University and guest lecturer at the Royal Institute of Art and Stockholm University of the Arts.
 Bronwyn is a current doctoral candidate at the University of New South Wales (UNSW) in the art department, where she develops her curatorial theory of the Hydrocene.
 Her work is focused on researching water and art in her thesis entitled ‘Ingesting the Hydrocene: Watery thinking for response-ability to the climate crisis’.